Gesture-Controlled-Media-Player/Gesture_Controlled_Media_Player/README.md

 # Gesture_Control
-Its is real time machine learning application in which u can control VLC media Player using just your Hand Gestures
+Its is a real time machine learning application where u can control the playback functions of the VLC media Player by using your Hand Gestures